RIPE-NCC/ripe-database-documentation/docs/18.Installation-and-Development/06-Installation-instructions.md

       VALUES
       ('192.168.0.1/32', -1, 'a comment', 10000000);

-also make sure there is no other line with the same prefix ('192.168.0.1/32') in this table.
+Also make sure there is no other line with the same prefix ('192.168.0.1/32') in this table.

 Also run the following, just in case this IP is permanently denied: